Bedford Bungalows, Nova Scotia

 5 days

 BEDFORD HIGHWAY TO LODGE DR Situated between the forest and the sea, this large property is surrounded by ocean views and mature trees.
-Imagine deer and hummingbirds by your front patio and sailboats drifting by your bedroom.
+Imagine deer and hummingbirds by your front patio and sailboats drifting by your bedrooms.
 The bungalows original charm and hardwood floors are enhanced by

 Jay Richards,Holm Realty Limited